JourneyingGent/webComponents/README.md

 # Accessible Web Components

-Check out this collection of accessible web components!
+This is a collection of accessible web components!
 They are all pretty basic and include..

 - Only necessary HTML
 - CSS for the non-javaScript &amp; scripted versions